 Introduction

-Weaving together intimate conversations with those closest to Phillip, as well as her own candid reflections, Wong embarks on a personal journey.
-Gently peeling away layers of silence, she uncovers her brother’s story of gambling addiction and his lonely spiral into desperation, isolation and depression.
+Through intimate conversations with those who knew Phillip best and her own honest reflections, Michelle Wong embarks on a deeply personal journey.
+As she gently unravels layers of silence, she uncovers Phillip’s hidden struggle with gambling disorder and his descent into isolation, desperation, and depression.

-Filmed against the backdrop of the noisy casinos of Las Vegas and the quiet town of St. Paul, Alberta, the documentary lays bare the grief of family and friends.
-Sifting through feelings of guilt, sadness and shame, the once-fragmented family begins to discover a new closeness.
-This heart-wrenching film is a sister’s uncompromising search for the truth and healing–for herself, her family, and others struggling with addiction. [source]
+Set against the contrasting backdrops of Las Vegas’s bustling casinos and the quiet streets of St. Paul, Alberta, Pieces of a Dream lays bare the raw grief of those left behind.
+As feelings of guilt, sorrow, and shame surface, a once-fragmented family slowly begins to rebuild a sense of closeness.
+This powerful and heart-wrenching film captures one sister’s relentless search for truth and healing—for herself, her family, and others impacted by addiction.

 Quotes